-The Spiritual Formation Ministry exists to glorify God and make disciples by providing a relational context and biblical curriculum to help future servant-leaders explore the topics of Identity, Community, Integrity and Ministry, experience transformation (growth in Christlikeness), and participate in the Spirit's transformation of others.
+The Spiritual Formation Ministry exists to glorify God and make disciples by providing a relational context and biblical curriculum to help future servant-leaders explore the topics of Identity, Community, Integrity and Fidelity, experience transformation (growth in Christlikeness), and participate in the Spirit's transformation of others.

 - Faculty Annex Bldg